 TL;DR: Who Wins on Each Dimension

-The framing "Cursor vs Claude Code" is somewhat misleading — they are not competing for the same slot in your workflow.
+The framing "Cursor vs Claude Code" is a bit off.
+They are not fighting for the same slot in your workflow.
 Cursor is an IDE you live in.
-Claude Code is an agent you invoke.
-Understanding that distinction is more useful than a single winner-takes-all verdict.
+Claude Code is an agent you call.
+Grasping that split helps more than a single winner-takes-all verdict.

-That said, direct comparisons matter when budget or attention is limited.
+Still, direct comparisons matter when budget or attention is tight.
 Here is where each tool leads:

 | Dimension | Winner | Why |